hanmmmmm/Navigation_package_for_DifferentialDrive/README.md

 Several new goals are added while the robot is moving.
 The paths are updated to guide the robot.

+The controller module use <i>odometry</i> and local_path to generate the disired linear & angular velocity for the robot to follow the local_path.

 <a id="search" href="https://github.com/hanmmmmm/navigation_package_V1/blob/main/gifs/nav_demo_1.gif">
     <img src="https://github.com/hanmmmmm/navigation_package_V1/blob/main/gifs/nav_demo_1.gif" alt="local gif" title="local" width="750"/>